Ferns Every Master Gardener Should Know

 Non-native Ferns

-Athyrium niponicum, Japanese Painted ferns
+Athyrium niponicum, Japanese Painted fern

-Cyrtomium fortunei, Fortune’s Japanese Holly Fern
+Cyrtomium fortunei, Fortune’s Japanese Holly fern

-Cyrtomium falcatum, Japanese Holly Fern
+Cyrtomium falcatum, Japanese Holly fern

 Dryopteris erythrosora, ‘Brilliance’, Brilliance Autumn fern

-Polystichum polyblepharum, Korean Tassel Fern
+Polystichum polyblepharum, Korean Tassel fern

 Virginia chain fern, Woodwardia virginica